 Also of note is the precious compartment from the polyptych of San Nicola da Tolentino, painted by the young Raffaello in 1500, the portrait and court dress of Eleonora di Toledo by Bronzino in 1549.

-On show, the collection of Antonio Ceci, the sculptures and paintings by Italo Griselli, one of the most important Italian artists of the first half of the twentieth century.
+Also on display the collection of surgeon Antonio Ceci, the plaster casts and paintings of Italo Griselli, one of the major Italian sculptor-portraitists of the first half of the twentieth century.
 Among the most recent acquisitions are paintings by Plinio Nomellini, Spartaco Carlini, Galileo Chini, Mino Rosi and Gianni Bertini.

 It is today the home to the Superintendence of Archaeology, Fine Arts and Landscape for Pisa and Livorno